AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_ant.md

 # Antenna Tutorial

-The Antenna module performs parametric measurements, varying the position of the DUT, and acquires the frequency response.
-The program will capture the measurements, calculate the gain, save the data, and plot the results.
-Note that the test does not need to be run every time, as the data can be loaded into the app.
-Sample data is available in [data/Antenna](https://github.com/AlexDCode/AutomatedRadioEvaluationSuite/tree/main/data/Antenna).
+The Antenna Module enables parametric measurements by varying the position of the Device Under Test (DUT) and acquiring its frequency response.
+The application captures the data, calculates antenna gain, saves the results, and visualizes the plots.
+Measurements can be reloaded from saved data, so tests do not need to be repeated unnecessarily.

+Sample datasets are available in the [data/Antenna](https://github.com/AlexDCode/AutomatedRadioEvaluationSuite/tree/main/data/Antenna) folder.

 ```{admonition} Average Measurement Time
 :class: important